 Binge Drinking

-Alcohol poisoning and BAC levels are primarily related to binge drinking, which is defined as four drinks over a two-hour period for women and five drinks for men.
-In the United States, young adults report high levels of binge drinking.
-Nearly a third of 21- and 22-year-olds reported drinking five or more drinks in a row, and 11.5% of people at this age reported drinking ten or more drinks in a row.
+Alcohol poisoning and high BAC levels are primarily related to binge drinking, defined as four drinks or more over two hours for women and five drinks or more for men.
+In the U.S., young adults report high levels of binge drinking.
+Nearly a third of 21 and 22-year-olds reported drinking five or more drinks in a row, and 11.5% of people at this age reported drinking 10 or more drinks in a row.

-While young adults are more likely to binge drink, middle-aged adults are most likely to die from alcohol poisoning.
-Over three-quarters of alcohol poisoning deaths occur in people ages 35 to 64.
+While young adults are likelier to binge drink, middle-aged adults are likelier to die from alcohol poisoning.
+Over three-quarters of alcohol poisoning deaths occur in people ages 35–64.

-If it seems like someone has signs of alcohol poisoning, they shouldn’t be left alone or expected to sleep it off.
+If someone has signs of alcohol poisoning, they shouldn’t be left alone or expected to sleep it off.
 People trying to help someone with alcohol poisoning should encourage them to stay awake and sit up.
-If the person becomes unconscious, they should be laid on their side so that they won’t choke on vomit.
-Others should stay with them until medical help arrives and should be prepared to give emergency responders information about who the person is and what they drank.
+If the person becomes unconscious, they should be laid on their side so they won’t choke if they vomit.
+Others should stay with them until medical help arrives and be prepared to inform emergency responders about who the person is and what they drank.

 Treatment methods that don’t help someone with alcohol poisoning include:

-• Sleeping it off: Serious complications or permanent damage is a possibility while someone is sleeping if they don’t get medical attention.
+• Sleeping it off: Serious complications or permanent damage are possible while someone is sleeping if they don’t get medical attention.

-• Taking a cold shower: People who have alcohol poisoning are already at risk of hypothermia.
-Taking a cold shower can make this side effect more likely and does nothing to sober someone up.
+• Taking a cold shower: People with alcohol poisoning are already at risk of hypothermia.
+A cold shower can make this side effect more likely and does nothing to sober someone up.

 • Going for a walk: Those who are extremely drunk are more likely to fall or injure themselves if they’re forced to walk around.

 For people with alcohol poisoning signs, treatment may include medication to ease symptoms and IV fluids to help with dehydration.
-Medical professionals can also monitor someone to make sure that potentially life-threatening symptoms are treated immediately.
+Medical professionals can also monitor someone to ensure that potentially life-threatening symptoms are treated immediately.
+Someone who has heart-related complications may require IV medications and constant heart monitoring.
+Breathing difficulties may require temporary life support using a machine that mechanically breathes for them.

 Contact Orlando Recovery Center to speak with a representative about how professional addiction treatment can address your alcohol use disorder.
-Take the first step toward a healthier future, call today.
+Take the first step toward a healthier future and call today.

 Sources